cameronspixels/cameronspixels.github.io/README.md

 # Hello

-Find lined below any websites or projects that I'm currently working on.
+Find linked below any websites or projects that I'm currently working on.
 Once finished and made live, they can be found on www.cameronspixels.co.uk.

 ---